Selling Rural Property

 - Do any private or government organisations conduct any exploratory activities on the land, e.g. drilling, mining?
 If so, Compensation Agreements with those third parties may need to be entered into or assigned.

-As you can see selling rural property needs to be carefully considered, talk to the rural property experts at Aitken Lawyers on 02 8987 0000 or by email at firstname.lastname@example.org.
+As you can see selling rural property needs to be carefully considered.
+Contact our rural property experts at firstname.lastname@example.org or email@example.com or on 02 8987 0000.